3.5.1 CCS - combined annual ATI

 This section includes:

-- determining an individual's CCS percentage
+• determining an individual's CCS percentage

-- providing an annual income estimate
+• providing an annual income estimate

-- change in annual income estimate
+• change in annual income estimate

-An individual's actual CCS entitlement (1.1.E.30) for a financial year will be worked out at reconciliation (1.1.R.10), usually after the individual (1.1.I.90) has completed their tax return and they (and their partner's (1.1.P.30) if they have one) actual ATI is known.
+An individual's actual CCS entitlement (1.1.E.30) for a financial year will be worked out at reconciliation (1.1.R.10), usually after the individual (1.1.I.90) has completed their tax return and their (and their partner's (1.1.P.30) if they have one) actual ATI is known.
 As an individual's actual ATI is not known during the year, determinations of CCS entitlement are calculated according to the individual's estimate of what their combined ATI will be for the financial year.

 Determining an individual's CCS percentage